 |

-A distinctive
+a distinctive

-politics.
-Beginning in 1996 the so-called oligarchs had actively
+politics. beginning in 1996 the so-called oligarchs had actively

-effective channels for lobbying their interests.
-They finally found
+effective channels for lobbying their interests. they finally found

-in Tatiana Diachenko, Yeltsin’s younger daughter,
+in tatiana diachenko, yeltsin抯 younger daughter,

 the key that gave them access to the president.